HVAC contractors in

 Licensing Requirements

-Ohio requires HVAC contractors to hold a Class A, B, or C HVAC contractor license through the Ohio Construction Industry Licensing Board.
-Class A allows unlimited work, Class B for projects under $78,000, Class C under $25,000.
-Must pass trade exam and business law exam.
-4 years experience required for Class A, 2 years for Class B. License renewal every 3 years with 6 hours continuing education.
+Ohio requires HVAC contractors to obtain a state license through the Ohio Construction Industry Licensing Board.
+Must pass trade examination and business law exam.
+Requires 4 years experience or approved apprenticeship program completion.
+License renewal every 3 years with continuing education requirements.

 Permit Requirements